Otard95/simple-json-database/README.md

 Where `<database_folder>` is the relative path to the containing folder for your databases.
 **Examples:**
 * `'JsonDB'` -- Will create(if not allready existing) a folder `JsonDB` in your projects directory.
-* `'./'` -- Will save you databases directly in your projects directory.
+* `'./'` -- Will save your databases directly in your projects directory.

 **Create a database**
 ```javascript